avinassh/blag/content/posts/sqlite-facts.md

 	CREATE TABLE t(value SPONGEBLOB) --- This is BLOB type!
 	```

 1. This is one my [favorite lore](https://x.com/iavins/status/1865746403072389612).
-SQLite had to default prefix from `sqlite_` to `etilqs_` when users started calling developers in the middle of the night
+SQLite had to change the default prefix from `sqlite_` to `etilqs_` when users started calling developers in the middle of the night

 	<img src="/blag/images/2024/sqlite-fact-9.png" style="width: 65%;"/>